eb3nezer/kidsclub/README.md

 * GOOGLE_CLIENT_SECRET - The client secret for Google OAuth2
 ## Building

-Kids Club uses a standard Maven build.
+KC uses a standard Maven build.

 ## Starting

-Kids Club uses Spring Boot.
+KC uses Spring Boot.
 You either start it in your IDE, or with "java -jar kidsclub.jar"

 ## License

-Kids Club is Copyright 2018 Ben Kelley.
+KC is Copyright 2018 Ben Kelley.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by